Biology Major, Global Social Entrepreneurship and International Affairs Minors

 Social Impact Lab Alumni

 Graduated in 2017

-Matthew Zinck is a 5th year Biology major, pursuing minors in Global Social Entrepreneurship and International Affairs.
-He took Rebecca’s Strategic Philanthropy and Nonprofit Management course in Spring 2016 and is currently the TA for the course this Spring 2017.
-While at Northeastern Matthew has completed Dialogues in Kenya and India, as well as co-ops in Boston and Cape Town, South Africa working in the areas of nonprofit consulting and research, public health advocacy, and global health project management.
+Matthew Zinck graduated in 2017 as a Biology major with minors in Global Social Entrepreneurship and International Affairs.
+He took Rebecca’s Strategic Philanthropy and Nonprofit Management course in Spring 2016 and was the TA for the course in the Spring of 2017.
+While at Northeastern, Matthew completed Dialogues in Kenya and India, as well as co-ops in Boston and Cape Town, South Africa working in the areas of non-profit consulting and research, public health advocacy, and global health project management.
 He is passionate about health equity and social justice, particularly using systems thinking and improvement science to address health disparities.
 In his free time, Matthew likes to stay active, cook, and listen to podcasts.

 Related Research Centers